paul-lrr/nifty-chat-monitor/README.md

 ## Installation
 - Install the [Tampermonkey](https://tampermonkey.net/) extension for your browser
-- Open the Tempermonkey dashboard and create a new userscript (the + button in the top right - beside Installed userscripts)
+- Open the Tampermonkey dashboard and create a new userscript (the + button in the top right - beside Installed userscripts)
 - Copy the contents of `chat-monitor.js` into the new Tampermonkey userscript
 - Save userscript and make sure it is enabled in Tampermonkey